bbauska/W3Cx-5of5/README.md

 pass the name of this comparison function.
 And in that case, the array is sorted by age: 20, 32, 51.
 When you call this method, it returns a sorted array but it also sorts the array itself.
-The array is no more the one we had first, now it\'s a sorted array.
+The array is no more the one we had first, now it&apos;s a sorted array.

 ![](./images/image374.png){width="5.0in"
 height="2.3269225721784776in"}